Is playing with the sun to fight climate change worth the risk?

 The same phenomenon occurs naturally during major volcanic eruptions.
 In 1991, the ash and sulphur dioxide released from the Pinatubo eruption in the Philippines caused the planet to cool by 0.5°C for two years.

-A recent Swiss study on the release of aerosols into the atmosphereExternal link suggests the use of solid particles instead of sulphur dioxide.
+According to a recent Swiss study on the release of aerosols into the atmosphereExternal link, the use of solid particles would be more efficient than sulphur dioxide.
 Calcite or diamond dust would have a greater ability to reflect sunlight and a lower environmental impact, according to the study.

 The other most advanced SRM technology is marine cloud brightening (MCB).
 Special cannon mounted on ships spray a mixture of seawater into the atmosphere.
 The salt crystals facilitate the formation of brighter clouds over the oceans.
 These clouds reflect more sunlight, protecting coral reefs from high temperatures.